an-ma-grob/EpInt_Stress/README.md

 # EpInt_Stress

-You can find the data I worked with in the "Data.xlsx" and reproduce my analyses and figures in the "Analyses_RScript.R".
+You can find the data I worked with in the file "Data.xlsx" and follow my analyses and figures in the file "Analyses_RScript.R".

-The raw log files from the narrative insight task can be found in "Logs.zip".
+The raw log files of the narrative-insight task can be found in "Logs.zip".

-Multiple condition files (MCF-files) can be found by the prefix "MCF..." getting the names, onsets, and durations.
+The multiple condition files (MCF files) can be found by the prefix "MCF..." to get the names, start and duration.

-For my fMRI analyses I used the "Preprocessing_Pipeline.m", "First_Level_Mismatch" (for the link phase analyses), "First_Level_Univariate" (for the pre- and post changes), "First_Level_RSA" (for the RSA analysis).
+For my fMRI analyses, I used the files "Preprocessing_Pipeline.m", "First_Level_Mismatch" (for the link-phase analyses), "First_Level_Univariate" (for the pre- and post-changes), "First_Level_RSA" (for the RSA analysis).

-To further reproduce my RSA results, you can use my RDMs in the "RDMs.zip" and "Get_Averaged_RSA_Results.m".
+To further reproduce my RSA results, you can use my RDMs in the file "RDMs.zip" and "Get_Averaged_RSA_Results.m".
-To get the RDMs, I used "ROI_RSA_AMG.m" as well as the files in the "rsatoolbox.zip".
+To get the RDMs, I used "ROI_RSA_AMG.m" and the files in "rsatoolbox.zip".